wazuh/wazuh-qa/tests/performance/test_cluster/test_cluster_logs/test_cluster_sync/README.md

 artifacts_path = '/home/selu/Descargas/cluster_performance/59'

     def test_cluster_sync(artifacts_path):
-        """Check that the number of files synced is not the identical multiple times in a row.
+        """Check that the number of files synced is not identical multiple times in a row.

         Args:
             artifacts_path (str): Path where folders with cluster information can be found.